sagemath/trac_to_gh/Issue 8851.md

 # Issue 8851: the graphviz doctests use '\n' for newlines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8851

 Original creator: mhansen